unil-lettres/training/README.md

 `docker exec -it train-app php artisan dusk tests/Browser/MyTest.php --env=testing`

-To view the browser tests running in the browser, go to [http://training.lan:4444](http://training.lan:4444), click on Sessions, you should see a line corresponding to the running tests and a camera icon next to it, click on it to open a VNC viewer with ("secret" as password).
+To view the browser tests running in the browser, go to [http://training.lan:4444](http://training.lan:4444), click on Sessions, you should see a line corresponding to the running tests and a camera icon next to it, click on it to open a VNC viewer ("secret" as password).

 # Deployment with Docker